Joe Ghartey: Attorney-General and Minister of Justice

 In June 2006, a Ministerial reshuffle by President Kufuor saw Ghartey being elevated from the position of Deputy Attorney-General and Minister of Justice to the Attorney-General and Minister of Justice.
-He was subsequently sworn into office by President Kufuor on 16 June 2006 as the 20th Attorney-General and Minister of Justice of the Republic of Ghana.
-He was another laudable addition to a long line of such distinguished former Ghanaian Attorneys-General as Victor Owusu (1966–69), and Nana Akufo-Addo (2001–03).
+He was subsequently sworn into office by Kufuor on 16 June 2006 as the 20th Attorney-General and Minister of Justice of the Republic of Ghana.

 As Attorney-General, Ghartey launched an Agenda for Change in the Ministry of Justice.
-The main aim was to radically improve the effectiveness of the office and impact significantly on all aspects of justice delivery in Ghana.
+The main aim was to improve the effectiveness of the office and justice delivery in Ghana.
 Its flagship programme was Justice for All which, among other things, aimed at providing access to the courts for people who had been in remand custody for long periods without prosecution.
 This programme saw the release of hundreds of incarcerated persons from custody who had not been prosecuted or convicted but were being held by the State.

 As Attorney-General, he led his legal teams to court on several high-profile cases.
-His special interest in Investment Law was evident in the development of the legal framework and infrastructure for the Oil and Gas Industry in Ghana.
-As a member of the Mines and Energy Committee of Parliament, he was instrumental in the decision to establish of the Petroleum Commission of Ghana.
-As a Cabinet Minister, he represented the President at several international fora on legal and investment matters.
+His interest in investment law was evident in the development of the legal framework and infrastructure for the Oil and Gas Industry in Ghana.
+As a member of the Mines and Energy Committee of Parliament, he was instrumental in the decision to establish the Petroleum Commission of Ghana.
+As a cabinet minister, he represented the pre at several international fora on legal and investment matters.